softuni-practice-server/softuni-practice-server/README.md

 ## Usage

-This is **REST service**, created for educational purposes.
+This is a **REST service**, created for educational purposes.
 A compiled bundle should be available with every exercise's resources.
 To execute it, run the included **start.bat** file, or manually open a command prompt and run `node server.js`.

 **Note:** You **do NOT need** to download anything from this repository - this is intended for reference only.